zhaojiqiao/tilelang-npu/README.md

 ## Benchmark Summary

 TileLang achieves exceptional performance across a variety of computational patterns.
+Comprehensive benchmark scripts and settings are available at [tilelang-benchmark](https://github.com/tile-ai/tilelang-benchmark).
 Below are selected results showcasing its capabilities:

 - Flash Attention Performance on H100